nus-cs2103/website-base/schedule/evidence/project.md

 #### Team component:

-The team component is ==to be done by all members==, including those who were allowed to omit the individual component.
+The team component is ==to be done by all members==, including those who didn't do the individual component.

 * Review PRs created by team members in the _Individual Component_ above %%i.e. add review comments in the PR created against module repo%%.
 You can either give suggestions to improve, or ask questions to understand, the code written by the team member.